DSBA-Lab/Contrastive-Accumulation/README.md

 # A Gradient Accumulation Method for Dense Retriever under Memory Constraint

 This repository is the official implementation of [A Gradient Accumulation Method for Dense Retriever under Memory Constraint](https://arxiv.org/abs/2406.12356).
+It is adapted from the repository [nanoDPR](https://github.com/Hannibal046/nanoDPR/tree/master), which offers a simplified replication of the DPR model.

 ## 1. Requirements
 ---